Neural-network solutions to stochastic reaction networks: Results

 The loss function is approximated by drawing samples from the VAN:

 where $\textbf{s}$ are samples drawn from the distribution $\hat{P}^{\theta_{t+\delta t}}_{t+\delta t}$ parameterized by the VAN.
-At each time step, we can only evaluate the manipulation of the configurations transiting in and out of each drawn sample.
-The number of the connected configurations for each sample in the CME is equal to the number of chemical reactions $K$.
-Thus, we only need to do the order of $\mathcal{O}(K)$ multiplications to account for all the possible transitions of each configuration at each time step, rather than doing $\mathcal{O}(N^M)$ multiplications of the full transition matrix that increase exponentially with the number of species $M$.
-These manipulations are also paralleled for each sample.
-This crucial property enables us to approximately solve the chemical master equation by the VAN.
+At each time step, we calculate the manipulation of the configurations transiting in and out of each drawn sample, which are also paralleled for all the samples.
+The number of such ``connected'' configurations for each sample in the CME is equal to the number of chemical reactions $K$.
+Thus, only the order of $\mathcal{O}(K)$ multiplications is required to account for all the possible transitions of each configuration, rather than performing $\mathcal{O}(N^M)$ multiplications of the full transition matrix.
+This crucial property leads to an efficient method to approximately solve the CME by the VAN.